Event

 Book Tickets

-Join us for the preview of 'Smooth Sailing, 一路順風', the first institutional solo exhibition by emerging artist Marcos Kueh.
-Featuring new works developed during his residency at esea contemporary, the exhibition is curated by Jo-Lene Ong with Associate Curator Julia Jiang.
+Join us for the preview of 'Smooth Sailing, 一路順風', the first institutional solo exhibition by Marcos Kueh — an emerging artist from Sarawak, Borneo Malaysia, who currently lives and works in the Netherlands.

 No items found.